Located in: Italy

 The HUMAT consists of 60 multi-choice questions with 4 response options and a maximum time of 120 minutes.

 It is composed of 2 sections: scientific thinking and academic literacy/critical thinking.
 Each section has 30 questions.
-The first part will test your mathematical, procedural, and visual thinking, while the second part will test your analytical thinking and logical reasoning.
+The first part will test your mathematical, procedural, and visual thinking, while the second will test your analytical thinking and logical reasoning.

 By living on the Humanitas campus, you have full access to the following communal areas: